 - Sec.
-1 THE CHOICE OF FIRST OR LAST BAT shall be decided by a coin flip prior to each game. - Sec.
+1 THE CHOICE OF FIRST OR LAST BAT When teams are seeded in bracket play, the highest seeded team shall automatically be declared home team.
+In the championship game the team coming from the winner's bracket will be home team.
+In all other play home team shall be decided by a coin flip prior to each game, including "if" games. - Sec.
 2 THE FITNESS OF THE GROUNDS shall be decided by the home plate umpire. - Sec.
 3 REGULATION GAME shall consist of seven innings.
 A full seven innings need not be played.
 No game is considered complete until the umpires have left the playing field.
 NOTE: Games shortened by time limits or run rules will be in accordance with Rule 5. - Sec 4 RUN RULE: The run rule for all SPA games (including the championship game) will be 20 runs after four innings, 15 runs after five innings, or any time a team may not mathematically score enough runs to stay in the game. - Sec 5 INTERNATIONAL TIE BREAKER RULE: Tie games after seven innings shall continue until one team has scored more runs than the other at the completion of an inning.
 Each team will start each additional inning with a runner on second base.
 The runner will be the last player to complete his/her turn at bat when the third out was made in the previous inning.
 No courtesy runner is allowed to replace the runner starting at second base until he/she has advanced to third base.
 If for any reason this runner is unable to continue to play and no substitute is available, he/she will be declared out and the next previous batter will be the tie breaker runner.
 The runner that was unable to continue may not play for the remainder of the game. - Sec 6 CALLED GAME: The umpire is empowered to suspend a game at any time because of darkness, rain, lightning, fire, panic, or for other conditions that may place the patrons or players in peril.
 The umpire will forfeit the game if intentionally bumped, attacked physically, or is the recipient of profanity by any team member or spectator.
 The Tournament Director or Tournament UIC will immediately have the player(s), coach(s) or spectator(s) removed from the complex.
 A determination will be made by the tournament committee concerning the duration of the removal.